turingschool/mod-0-curriculum/ft/be/testing.md

 end
 ```

-The code that follows would allow the previous tests to pass:
+The code that follows would allow the previous tests to pass (which should live in the `student.rb` file):

 ```ruby
 class Student